IRON MAN THREE

 One of the most popular and financially successful among these was Jon Favreaus highly enjoyable adaptation of Iron Man (2008) with Robert Downey Jr. Favreau, Downey and the team returned for the somewhat disappointing Iron Man 2 (2010).
 More importantly, Iron Man quickly became an essential facet of the Marvel Cinematic Universe with Downey making a cameo appearance after the end credits in The Incredible Hulk (2008) and Iron Man becoming one of the essential players in the Marvel team-up The Avengers.
 [Iron Man Three similarly plays the game of a post-credits sequence but with plans for Avengers: Age of Ultron (2015) vague at the point of this films release, all we get is an admittedly amusing sequence Robert Downey Jr using Mark Ruffalos Bruce Banner as therapist].

 With Iron Man Three, Jon Favreau has stepped back to an executive producing position (as well as reprising his role as Happy Hapgood, promptly (perhaps with ominous symbolism) to be hospitalised for the bulk of the film).
 The new inheritor of the franchise is Shane Black.
 Black is considered a celebrity screenwriter in some circles after selling his spec script for Lethal Weapon (1987) for $1.25 million.
 Beyond that, Blacks track record has been uneven.
 He has contributed scripts for the delightful childrens monster bash The Monster Squad (1987), Tony Scotts underrated The Last Boy Scout (1991), the fine Last Action Hero (1993) and the flop Renny Harlin action film The Long Kiss Goodnight (1996), none of which have been box-office hits.
-Most recently, Black made his directorial debut with the quirkily appealing modernised film noir Kiss Kiss Bang Bang (2005) and subsequent to this went on to The Nice Guys (2016).
-He has been associated with a bunch of other films, including a long-rumoured big screen revival of pulp hero Doc Savage and a Hollywood remake of the Japanese film Death Note (2006).
+Most recently, Black made his directorial debut with the quirkily appealing modernised film noir Kiss Kiss Bang Bang (2005) and subsequent to this went on to The Nice Guys (2016) and the upcoming The Predator (2018).
+He has been associated with a bunch of other films, including a long-rumoured big screen revival of pulp hero Doc Savage.

 Alas, the change of creative hands promptly proves to be a disastrous move that causes Iron Man Three to sink.
 In theory, the idea that Shane Black and co-writer Drew Pearce have is admirable to create a film that uses The Mandarin, the most popular villain in the Iron Man comic-books, as well as to take the basics of Extremis (2005-6), one of the most popular of the modern Iron Man graphic novels, incorporating the villain Aldrich Killian and his creation of a super-soldier virus.
 (Many aspects of the Extremis retcon of the Iron Man story, which brought Tony Starks origin into the 21st Century, were also borrowed by the first Iron Man film).
 Shane Black also stated that he wanted to turn things on their head by stripping Tony Stark of the Iron Man costume and having to rely on his wits.
 In theory, this should all work most promisingly; in actuality, it is a disaster.